ctrlMarcio/feup-plog-proj1/README.md

 ## Computer Move

-The predicate `choose_move/4` is implemented as below:
+The predicate `choose_move/4` is implemented as shown below:

 ```prolog
 choose_move(GameState, Player, Level, Move) :-
     minimax(GameState, Player, Player, Level, _, Move).
 ```

+The minimax has 2 base cases and a recursive step, the code won't be shown here because of visibility purposes, but can be found in **src/game/bot.pl**.

+Essentially, for level 0, the bot will choose a random move and play it.
+For level 1, it gets the best possible immediate play.
+The recursive will iterate through levels, calculating level number of plays ahead until it reaches level 1.

+For more information on minimax, click [here](https://en.wikipedia.org/wiki/Minimax).

 ## Conclusion